This site requires a more recent version of Adobe Flash Player to function properly.

 American Eagle operates a vast network of over 900 mainline stores in the U.S. While such presence enables the company to encompass a large customer demographic, it also increases the chances of self-cannibalization.
 There also exists a possibility that the retailer operates certain stores in regions where foot fall is significantly lower than what the stores can handle.
 Under such situations, stores do not operate at their full capacity, which results in low RPSF and higher SG&A expenses.
 Since American Eagle is already struggling to attract customers due to low brand loyalty, it is planning to close under-performing stores to offset the impact of low store traffic.

-In its Q1 earnings call, American Eagle’s management stated that it has identified 150 stores to close in the next three years out of its 300 stores whose lease will expire by 2017.
-By shutting stores that do not run on their full capacity, American Eagle will be able to reduce its square footage at a faster rate than its revenue decline.
+In its Q1 2014 earnings call, American Eagle’s management stated that it has identified 150 stores to close in the next three years out of its 300 stores whose lease will expire by 2017.
+By shutting stores that do not run at their full capacity, American Eagle will be able to reduce its square footage at a faster rate than its revenue decline.
 This will result in an improvement in its revenue per square feet.
 Also, its SG&A expenses will come down at a faster rate than its revenue decline, positively affecting its operating margins.
 However, the company cannot close stores beyond a certain limit, as it needs to have a store network capable enough to support its omni-channel needs.
 Hence, we believe that American Eagle will continue to open stores simultaneously at lucrative locations, and might not close any more stores after it is done with these 150 outlets.
+Towards the end of 2015, the company announced that it was on track to close 150 stores by the end of fiscal 2016.

 Factory channel is promising